Liberals, betrayed by Hamtramck’s Muslim council banning Pride flags, face diversity policy backlash.

 Violent Crime Facts They Hide

 This series focuses on violent crime demographics at Waffle Houses, Aurora, Colorado, Houston County, Georgia, and an attack at a Cricket Wireless store in Arizona.
 This website explores dishonest reporting in the press and misleading FBI mass shooting numbers.
-This website rejects the false claims of systemic racism and does not play political correctness.
-While economics can play a part in disparate outcomes, behavior and culture are the main factors.
+I reject claims of racism as the sole explanation for disparities, emphasizing instead that individual actions and policy failures drive outcomes, not overarching narratives.
+Democrats often use race narratives to deflect from their failed policies—like refusing to enforce illegal gun possession laws or prosecute most crimes—fearing it would undermine their political stance on race.
+I don’t play political correctness: while economics play a role in disparate outcomes, cultural patterns and behavioral trends, often shaped by misguided policies, are the main factors.

 - Analyzing George Floyd’s Drug-Driven Chaos and Minneapolis’s Crime Rates